mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

   * Trust me I understand how unfair this is.
 Truly I feel Higher should be left to fend for themselves: they created this they should have to deal with this.
 But that the right thing to do.
 The Lower must kill them with kindness.

 ## The Echelon Vs. The Cattle
+* I really don't understand why the Cattle take this position.
+I actually love being proven wrong.
+Why?
+It means I got the correct answer for free, and it was explained to me.
 * You have to understand they are about to bomb you.
 The cattle will be hurt worse than you could possibly know.
 The economic bomb they built is massive.
 * The Echelon are not even trying any more.
 They are exposed so obviously, exposed so cyclically.
 You are meant to see them.
 The game is meant to collapse.
 * This is one of the reasons they start so many wars.
 When you are distracted by events you spend less time thinking about the system.
 Which means less time thinking about the pen, and, then finally, less time time asking who is the Cattle.